JoshLore/Portfolio/README.md

 This is the code for my portfolio under my alias "LoreDevelops".

 You can use this portfolio to make it your own.
-You only have to change a few elements in showcase and navbar components.
-The rest can be changed inside the data.json.
+Everything can be changed inside the data.json.
 Enjoy!

 ## Links